nisht18/stein-fillings-milnor-fibers/README.md

 Below are the direct links to the individual files, papers, and calculations tracking my progress:

 ### 📄 Formal Summaries & Research Papers
 * **Coming Soon** – The comprehensive typeset written summary detailing mathematical derivations, deformation structures, and bounds derived from singularity theory is currently being finalized.
+These are strictly in the context of the Plamenevskaya-Starkston framework, which are different from the notes on mathematical understanding.

 ### 📝 Literature & Framework Notes
 * **[Section 1 - Introduction](Introductory_Notes.pdf)**